LyceanEM/LyceanEM.github.io/_publications/2022-10-25-Rapid-Antenna-and-Array Analysis-for-Virtual-Prototyping.md

 title: "Rapid Antenna and Array Analysis for Virtual Prototyping"
 collection: publications
 permalink: /publication/2021-04-21-Conformal-Antenna-Array-Design-using-Aperture-Synthesis-and-On-platform-modelling
-excerpt: 'Conformal Antenna Array design methods, using raycasting for efficent on platform modelling'
+excerpt: 'Demonstration of the workflow for rapid antenna array design and analysis using LyceanEM'
 date: 2022-10-25
 venue: 'Radar 2022'
 citation: 'T. G. Pelham'